Meghan Markle and Prince Harry share the first photo of baby Lilibet Diana, on their holiday card!

 A close friend previously told PEOPLE about Lili’s arrival: “[La pareja] is very happy.
 This baby solidifies his roots here in America. “

-Meanwhile, Archie loves his role as older brother: “He’s very happy to have a little sister,” he previously told PEOPLE a spokesperson for the couple.
+Meanwhile, Archie loves his older brother role: “He’s so happy to have a little sister,” he previously told PEOPLE a spokesperson for the couple.

 Meghan and Harry are celebrating their second Christmas in California after they moved to the United States last year, following their decision to step back as royalty.